Mikejo5000/vsts-docs-pr/docs/boards/queries/share-plans.md

 Storyboarding your ideas and goals increases visual understanding.
 With [PowerPoint Storyboarding](../backlogs/office/storyboard-your-ideas-using-powerpoint.md) you can bring your ideas to life with storyboard shapes, text, animation, and all the other features that PowerPoint provides.

 > [!NOTE]
-> **Feature availability:**  Storyboarding with PowerPoint requires [Office PowerPoint 2007 or later](http://www.microsoftstore.com/store/msstore/pd/PowerPoint-2010/productID.216564300) and the TFS Storyboarding add-in.
+> Storyboarding with PowerPoint requires [Office PowerPoint 2007 or later](http://www.microsoftstore.com/store/msstore/pd/PowerPoint-2010/productID.216564300) and the TFS Storyboarding add-in.
 You install the TFS Storyboarding add-in for PowerPoint by installing one of the latest editions of [Visual Studio](https://visualstudio.microsoft.com/downloads/download-visual-studio-vs) or [Team Foundation Server Standalone Office Integration](https://visualstudio.microsoft.com/downloads).

 By linking your storyboard to a work item, you provide your team access to the shared file where they can add their comments.
 From the ![Links tab icon](../backlogs/_img/icon-links-tab-wi.png), **Links**, or a **Storyboards** tab, you can link storyboards that you created using PowerPoint Storyboarding or other application.
 When you make changes to a linked storyboard, the work item continues to link to the file with the latest changes.